 Key traits of the Master of Arts in Teaching

 The Master of Arts in Teaching (sometimes called a Master’s in Teaching) is a degree program centered on practical skills and subject-specific information.
 A traditional MAT program takes two years to complete and may position students to earn initial state teaching certification.

 The first three semesters will likely be devoted to passive classroom observation and the study of the specific subject area (math or biology for example) that the student wishes to teach, with the last semester spent as a full-time student teacher.
 Some MAT programs are specially designed to enroll working teachers looking to improve their pedagogy.

 Key traits of the Master of Education

 The Master of Education, in contrast, focuses less on subject-specific practical skills and more on preparing students to understand and critically evaluate the practice of education.
 Although M.Ed. students learn useful approaches to classroom instruction, they also investigate the theory and practice of teaching more broadly.

 In addition, specialized Master in Education programs offer concentrated study of specific specialties, including Educational Leadership, Special Education, Technology Education, Mathematics, Reading and Science.
 Like the MAT, a traditional M.Ed. program lasts two years and prepares prospective teachers to meet initial certification requirements.

-Concordia University – Portland’s rigorous online program can be completed in just one year.
+Concordia University – Portland’s rigorous online program can be completed in 14 months.
 Material is taught to allow students to implement what they learn the next day in the classroom or workplace setting.